 Set a large pot of water to boil over high heat.
 When it comes to a boil, season generously with sea salt -- a palmful, not a teaspoon.
 Cook pasta as directed, removing from boiling water with tongs or a slotted spoon.
 Do not discard pasta water.

 Set a saucepan over medium low heat.
-It's best to use a pan with light-colored bottom so yu can watch the progression of your browning butter.
-Add butter and then picked sage leaves.
-Swirl your pan occasionally to ensure your butter is cooking evenly.
-The butter will begin to foam, and its color will progress from yellow to a hazelnut brown.
+It's best to use a pan with a light coloured bottom so you can watch the progression of your browning butter.
+Add butter and picked sage leaves.
+Swirl your pan occasionally to ensure the butter is cooking evenly.
+The butter will begin to foam and its colour will progress from yellow to hazelnut brown.
 Simultaneously, your sage leaves will be crisping nicely.

-Toss past with brown butter, season to taste with salt, top with fried sage and a shower of Parmigiano-Reggiano.
+Toss pasta with brown butter, season to taste with salt, top with fried sage and a generous grating of Parmigiano-Reggiano.
 Finish with a squeeze of fresh lemon juice or balsamic to add brightness.

-Fresh stuffed pasta filled with cheese and/or seasonal vegetables.
+Fresh stuffed pasta filled with cheese and/or seasonal vegetables like greens or squash.